Key findings of the evaluation

 Impact of remote assignment: contribution to increased resilience and retention of jobs in the COVID-19 crisis

-The majority of the SEC Clients interviewed stated that the support of the SEC Expert helped to mitigate the effect of the COVID-19 crisis, which indicates that the remote assignments have contributed to their resilience.
+Of the clients who reported that their businesses were still negatively affected by the Covid-19-crisis, 23% of 2021 clients and 60% of 2020 clients explicitly stated that the support of the SEC expert helped to mitigate the effect of the COVID-19 crisis.
+The findings indicate that the remote assignments have contributed to their resilience.

-It is, however, not possible to directly link this rather positive performance of SEC Clients to the SEC remote assignments, as several other external factors influence this development, above all the general economic recovery that varies from country to country.
-However, following the Theory of Change of the assignment model to remote assignments, at least a contribution to the impact in terms of jobs and income can be assumed, given that SEC Clients improved their business performance thanks to their implementation of the Experts’ advice.
+Yet, directly linking this rather positive performance of SEC clients to the SEC remote assignments is not possible as several other external factors influence this development, above all the general economic recovery that varies from country to country.
+However, following the theory of change of the modality of the remote assignments at least a contribution to the impacts in terms of jobs and income can be assumed, given that SEC clients improved their business performance thanks to the adoption of the experts’ advice.